conors-code/lesson-08-group5-week2-homework/README.md

 - querying results
 These scripts should not have a dependency on hardhat.

+Note that contracts/Ballot.sol is *not* my work; it came from the hardhat base project

 # Base project was:
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.